priyansh71/6x9-Generator/README.md

 - add your own Courses.csv file (Refer [Customization](https://github.com/priyansh71/6x9-Generator/blob/main/src/Components/static/README.md)
      and make sure you have [Git](https://git-scm.com/), [node.js](https://nodejs.org/en/) and [python](https://www.python.org/downloads/) installed on your system))

-for macOS and Linux users :
+On macOs and Linux :-
 ```
 python3 index.py
 npm start
 ```

-for Windows users:-
+On Windows :-
 ```
 python index.py
 npm start
 ```

 ---

 **Working of the project**
-- Frontend is made with [ReactJS](https://reactjs.org/), [Chakra-UI](https://chakra-ui.com/) while the data management is done with a [index.py script](https://github.com/priyansh71/6x9-Generator/blob/main/src/Components/static/index.py)
+- Frontend is made with ReactJS, [Chakra-UI](https://chakra-ui.com/) while the data management is done with a [index.py script](https://github.com/priyansh71/6x9-Generator/blob/main/src/Components/static/index.py)
 - The application takes in a non-clashing ```Courses.csv``` file and generates a `Course.js` file based on it
    - Refer [Customization](https://github.com/priyansh71/6x9-Generator/tree/main/src/Components/static/README.md) for steps on how to use a custom time-table.
-- The returned `Course.js` file is used to render courses options to the frontend
+- The returned `Course.js` file is used to render course options to the frontend Input Box
-- users can thus add and remove courses from their time-table from the client side
+- Users can select courses from the Input as per need
+- On addition or removal of a course from the table, the React DOM is re-rendering the table component
+- Theme and styling management of the project is all handled by Chakra-Ui

 **Important points**
 - All lectures are 1 hour in duration and follow the series format i.e. Monday series, Tuesday series but the amount of time it occurs in the week (1,2,3) as such is customizable.